 Paralegal Certification - Paralegal CORE Competency Exam and Credentialing

 The Paralegal CORE Competency Exam™ (PCCE®) was developed to assess the knowledge, skills and ability of early-career and entry-level paralegals.
 It became available in November of 2011.
 The handbook is available as a PDF download.
 The exam is administered by computer at Prometric Test Centers throughout the United States and Canada.
 For full details, please refer to the brochure.
 (PDF)

 The PCCE Study Guide 1st Edition can be ordered from our online form for addresses in the United States.
 Call NFPA headquarters for other destinations.
 PACE and PCCE study manuals are non-refundable.
 Manuals are typically mailed within a week or order and take 3-5 days to be received.
 Please plan accordingly based on your test date, review course, and study schedule.

 Effective March 1, 2016, the exam fee is $215 for members/$250 for non-members.
 In addition, all candidates must pay a $25 application processing fee.
 Once the completed application and supporting documentation have been received by NFPA headquarters, the payment is processed, qualifications checked and the candidate information is entered in Prometric's system.
 After NFPA headquarters receives notice that the candidate information has been accepted by Prometric, an eligibility statement is sent to the candidate by e-mail informing them that they may schedule their appointment with a testing center near them.
 This series of events generally takes one to two weeks.
 You have 90 days to take the test from the date your application is accepted.
 To comply with the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act, special testing accommodations will be considered for individuals with disabilities recognized by the ADA.
-Appendix D of the handbook contains a form for these requests.
+Submit a completed ADA Test Accommodation Request Form with your exam application.